-My thinking process on this is that the states with these savings will likely have utility companies that mirror the actual cost for electricity production.
+My thinking process is that the states with these savings will likely have utility companies that mirror the actual cost of electricity production.

 But I did some further work with the table from this source.
 I wanted to get the average savings per state and created an additional table based on that.

 The next thing I did was to pull the data for average energy costs per year per state and multiply it by 25 since the found table also uses a 25-year range for energy savings.

 Why did I do all that additional number crunching?

 While you can get good numbers from the table, I found and see at first glance that, for example, in California, you will have the most energy cost savings with solar, which can be misleading information.